What’s the difference between gross sales vs. net sales?

 4. Motivate your sales team

-If you know the difference between gross and net sales company-wide, team-wide and individually, you can accurately measure and analyze performance.
-This means you can monitor sales performance and set goals that motivate your sales team to focus on the right targets.
+If you know the difference between gross and net sales company-wide, team-wide and individually, you can accurately measure and analyze sales performance and set goals that motivate your sales team to focus on the right targets.

 For example, if you dig a bit deeper and analyze your top-performing rep only to find out that most of their gross sales are cut in half when considering net sales, perhaps their deals aren’t as valuable as they seem.

-How to use gross sales vs. net sales to identify (and overcome) challenges
+How to use net sales vs. gross sales to identify (and overcome) challenges

 Understanding the differences between gross and net sales puts you in a good position to spot when sales aren’t going to plan.

-For example, if the gap between the gross sales and net sales is decreasing, that means the rate of deductions is also decreasing.
+For example, if the gap between gross sales and net sales is decreasing, the rate of deductions is also decreasing.
 In other words, your sales process is in good shape.

 On the other hand, if the gap between the two is increasing, something’s not right.
 You’ll have to do some detective work to diagnose the cause.

-Here, we’ve outlined some of the common causes that can increase the distance between gross and net sales, as well as some advice for how to get your sales back on track.
+Here are some common causes of widening gaps between gross and net sales, along with advice on getting your sales back on track.

 Your early-payment discount is impacting revenue

-In this situation, you need to re-evaluate the early payment terms.
+In this situation, re-evaluate the early payment terms.
 Here’s where you begin:

-• Take a look at the percentage.
-If the percentage of discount is too high, bring it down so that it no longer impacts your total revenue quite as much.
+• If the discount percentage is too high, bring it down.
 The exact amount will vary from business to business, so work out how much you need to deduct from the percentage based on the impact it’s already had on your sales.

-• Analyze your competitors.
-If your competitors are also offering early-payment reductions, take a look at what they’re doing.
-That way, you can try to retain a competitive advantage without negatively affecting your cash flow.
+• Align with competitors’ early-payment reductions.
+Do a competitor analysis to see where you stand.
 You might need to reduce the discount you provide early-paying customers.
-But if you’re offering 10% and your competitors are offering 5%, you can still offer 7% to reduce your loss of revenue and still beat your competitor.
+But if you’re offering 10% and your competitors are offering 5%, you might offer 7% to reduce your loss of revenue and still beat your competitor.

-• Review the time frame.
-Offering a shorter time frame to make the early payment can reduce the number of people that use it.
-For instance, if you used to provide 30 days but now offer 14, there’s less chance customers will fulfill the payment by the deadline.
-You can offer the same discount but reduce the pressure on your overall revenue.
+• Offer a shorter early payment time frame to reduce the number of users.
+For instance, if you reduce the window from 30 days to 14, there’s a lower chance that customers will fulfill the payment by the deadline.
+You can offer the same discount while reducing pressure on your overall revenue.

 You have an increasing number of product returns